 AIM began by sending letters to newspaper editors asking for corrections.
 If a newspaper refused to correct the error or print the letter, AIM purchased advertising space in the paper to print the correction.

 In 1972, Accuracy in Media started publishing the AIM Report, a newsletter dedicated to correcting serious media errors.
-AIM began purchasing stock in major media corporations in 1975, which enabled its representatives to attend news companies’ annual shareholder meetings and ask executives to resolve issues with the corporation’s reporting.
+AIM began to purchase stock in major media corporations in 1975, which enabled its representatives to attend news companies’ annual shareholder meetings and ask executives to resolve issues with the corporation’s reporting.
 In an unprecedented victory in 1984, AIM persuaded PBS to air a documentary it produced challenging the network’s coverage of the Vietnam War.

-AIM has built on these methods through the years, publishing countless articles, books, pamphlets, advertisements, documentaries, special reports, and commentaries; holding rallies, protests, and special events; and finding creative ways to draw attention to the issue of media bias and inaccuracy.
+AIM has built on these methods through the years, publishing countless articles, books, pamphlets, advertisements, documentaries, special reports and commentaries; holding rallies, protests, and special events; and finding creative ways to draw attention to the issue of media bias and inaccuracy.

 Originally a tiny all-volunteer group, Accuracy in Media has grown into an influential organization with several full-time media analysts and thousands of supporters.
 AIM has had great success in exposing and correcting errors, educating the public to become smarter news consumers, and convincing media organizations to address errors they have made.